Freedom is closer than you think.

 Eliminate debt… and never look back.

-You’ve paid off your unsecured debt, like credit cards and student loans.
+You’ve paid off your unsecured debt, like credit cards, consolidation loans and student loans.

 Start with the smallest balance first.
 You’ll soon get a taste for what financial freedom feels like with every balance you destroy on your list.